S101: Protect Tax-Advantaged Accts. & Living Donors. Latest Version

 SECTION 1.(b) G.S.
 1C‑1601(a)(10) is repealed.

-SECTION 2.
-This act becomes effective September 1, 2025, and applies to actions filed on or after that date.
+SECTION 1.(c) This section becomes effective September 1, 2025, and applies to actions filed on or after that date.